marcusoftnet/marcusoftnet.github.io/_posts/2017-05-31-impact-and-backlogs.md

 > Focusing on impacts opens up discussions for experimenting and trying different ways to the goal.

 > By focusing on impacts we don't need to remember many details - they will come back to us, in the right context, as we discuss how to reach the goal.
 I promise.

+Stop working with backlog - start working with impacts.
+You will be happier, your work will be more flexible and engaging.
+And there will be dancing unicorns all around you.